agl/xmpp-client/README.markdown

     ## If you don't have already
     sudo apt-get update

-    ## Debian old-stable, on which Tails is currently based, doesn't have Go packages
+    ## Debian stable, on which Tails is currently based, contains an outdated Go package.
     sudo apt-get install -t unstable golang

     ## Assuming you have created a persistent volume
     export GOPATH=/home/amnesia/Persistent/go/
     go get github.com/agl/xmpp-client

     ~/Persistent/go/bin/xmpp-client